University of the People Survey Finds 59% of College Non-Completers Want to Return and Finish Their Degree

 By Henry Kronk

 June 11, 2018

 No matter where a student lives, higher education is expensive.
 Even in countries where tuition is paid for by the government, learners must spend most of the week learning, leaving little room to make a sufficient income to pay the rent.
-But according to Shai Reshef, president and founder of the University of the People, the most expensive degree is one a learner begins, but never completes.
+But according to Shai Reshef, president and founder of the University of the People, an institution of higher education, the most expensive degree is one a learner begins, but never completes.

 That statement is backed up by a recent poll conducted in conjunction between the Harris Poll and Resef’s institution.
 From a sample of 450 Americans who had enrolled, but never completed college, a majority expressed the wish to finish their studies.

 What’s more, 59% said they would return to college and complete a degree if they could afford it.
 58% said they would if they could work classes into their schedule.
 Even less controversial, 72% of the so-called non-completers believe they’d have better career opportunities if they completed their degree.

 “31 million people started higher education but had to drop out, many of them due to financial reasons and others simply because it wasn’t the right time for them to complete their degree,” Reshef said in a statement.
 “Most American non-completers recognize the benefits of higher education, but either due to their lifestyle or lack of finances they are prevented from achieving this.
 Making higher education flexible, affordable, and high quality is the only solution for accommodating the millions of students who need to fit their studies around busy family, work, and life schedules.
 This is where the future of higher education is heading.
 This is exactly what we set out to accomplish at University of the People.”